Blink-Project/yocto-orangepi-r1plus/README.md

 ### Hardware you should have with you

-1. A Debian/Ubuntu Computer (documentation for Windows is not done yet)
+1. A Debian or Ubuntu Computer (documentation for Windows is not done yet)
 2. An Orange Pi R1+ \[LTS\] (of course!)
 ![Orangepi R1+ Image](doc/orangepir1-pluslts.png)
+3. A USB-c cable/charger for powering up the device
+4. A SD card, with a capacity of 16GB or higher
+5. A USB to SD adapter
-3. A UART to USB Adapter that can reach communication speeds of 1500000bds, such as "DTECH 6ft 3.3V FTDI USB to TTL Serial"
+6. [Optional] A UART to USB Adapter that can reach communication speeds of 1500000bds, such as "DTECH 6ft 3.3V FTDI USB to TTL Serial"
 ![FTDI Cable](doc/ftdi-example.jpg)
-4. A USB-c cable/charger for powering up the device
-5. A SD card, with a capacity of 16GB or higher
-6. A USB to SD adapter

 ### Preparing Your Computer